Quickstart

 - starts the runtime and local app

-- opens up browser-ready HTTP and WebSocket endpoints
+- opens browser-ready HTTP and WebSocket endpoints

 When startup completes: